dirkpetersen/our-chat/README.md

 ## <a name='AWSconnectivity'></a>AWS connectivity

-Export the AWS credentials and region of the Bedrock service account (the one that has only the AmazonBedrockFullAccess policy attached) to environment variables, go the terminal of another computer that has the right credentials configured and paste these 4 commands to the terminal to generate the export statements (You can change the AWS_PROFILE environment variable to something else if you are working with a different AWS profile, e.g such as `bedrock`):
+Export the AWS credentials and region of the Bedrock service account (the one that has only the AmazonBedrockFullAccess policy attached) to environment variables, go to the terminal of another computer that has the right credentials configured, and paste these 4 commands into the terminal to generate the export statements below (You can change the AWS_PROFILE environment variable to something else if you are working with a different AWS profile, e.g such as `bedrock`):

 ```
 export AWS_PROFILE="default"